someengineering/resoto.com/docs/reference/search/filters.md

 :::

-### Nested Predicates inside arrays
+## Nested Predicates

-There are entities that contain complex structures that are deeply nested.
-Without arrays you can define the exact path to a deeply nested property.
-This is also possible with arrays, if you know the exact position of the element in the array.
-Sometimes we want to match multiple properties of an array element, where we do not know the exact position upfront.
-If you need to combine several predicates for nested array elements it is not sufficient to combine multiple predicates using the `[*]` access, since there is no way to define the same position for all predicates.
-You can achieve this with context notation as we can see in the following example:
+There are entities that contain complex, deeply nested structures.
+As explained above, you can [reference a nested property using its path](#property-path) and [access specific array elements using index notation](#arrays).
+But what if we don't know the position of the target element in the array, or want to match multiple properties of an array element?

+If you need to combine several predicates for nested array elements, it is not sufficient to combine multiple predicates using `[*]` since there is no way to define the same position for all predicates.
+However, this is achievable using context notation.

+:::tip Example

 ```json title="Example document showing the data of an AWS security gateway"
 {